-How much time will it take to manage checkpoints in the morning, and what will that look like?
+How much time will it take to manage checkpoints in the morning, and

 If there are a reduced number of students attending school, it will assist in the planning of adjustments to meet CDC recommendations.

 How do we solve the physical distancing requirement as students exit and re-enter schools for drills?